chrisbuwahpc/icrar/README.md

-# small
+# icrar

-This project is for using vagrant and virtualbox to manage the environment for the Software Carpentry Training course.
+This project is for using vagrant and virtualbox to manage the virtual environment for the using Swarp and SExtractor as part of the PHYS3003 course at UWA.

 ##  setup